cdrummey216/whoami/whoami.md

 The bodied self is a form functioning.
 Our bodies are the culmination of innumerable partial and distinct forms and functions.
 We can taste, smell, touch, see, and hear.
 Our eyes, each eye, is a beautiful refinement of evolution.
 The dexterity and precision of our hands and the keen ear or the discerning nose.
 It’s all connected by a system of constituent parts and those parts grow and change over time.
 These parts in you assemble to create your self.
 And you are more than just your body.
 You are the function within your form choosing your function.
 You are perception perceiving and defining itself in reality.

 The perceiver effect is the fact that the memory of an observable experience is disturbed by the act of perception at the time of the experience.
-The self is distinct from any experience, but it's perception of an experience is singular in memory.
-The perception constant is a way to define the self and account for perception in observation.
+The Self is distinct from any experience, but it's perception of an experience is singular in memory.
+The perception constant is a way to define the Self and account for perception in observation.

 Humans are the observers of that which is and that which is not, yet.
 No matter what, we are where we are and that is observable and self-evident.
 We observe time as it passes, and we catalog those experiences for ourselves over the course of our lives.
 But, observation is passive – how can I be an active participant in my reality?
 In other words, how do I respond to the present and change my experience?
 It all starts with observation.